lemonnish/personal-website-travel/_posts/2014-12-22-initial-views-of-vermont.md

 excerpt: In the first week before Christmas, I experienced the novelty of snow.
 ---
 <div class='img-gallery'>
-{% include photo.html url="parking-lot-snow.jpg" alt="parking lot covered in snow" size="large" %}
+{% include photo.html url="parking-lot-snow.jpg" alt="parking lot covered in snow" size="xlarge" %}
 </div>

 There are several things to note in the following picture: